 In October 2020 a travel journal belonging to Ann Walker was discovered at the West Yorkshire Archives.
 The blue marbled A6-ish sized notebook has about 78 completed pages and covers a period from 4th June 1884 to 19th February 1835.
 The notebook was catalogued as “Journal of Anne Lister, including travels in France and Switzerland with Ann Walker, ” but a researcher from the ‘In Search of Ann Walker’ project realised that the handwriting did not match that of Anne Lister but instead the signature of Ann Walker.
 Closer examination found an entry dated 9th January 1835 that talked of “Five years today since I lost my poor brother” which tallies with what is known about the death of Ann’s brother, John Walker.
 In October 2020 it was verified that the journal is that of Ann Walker and it has now been reclassifed as such in the West Yorkshire Archives.

 You can now read Ann’s travel journal for yourself and compare her daily entries to those in Anne Lister’s diary!
 Discover Ann in her own words here.

-In Search of Ann Lister
+In Search of Ann Walker